Claire Culliford - Writing

 aimhigh@caboodlebooks.co.uk

-Claire is best known for her international series The Little Helpers, which supports the United Nations’ Sustainable Goals and has been translated into a large number of languages.
+Claire is best known for her international series The Little Helpers, which has a strong climate science message.

 About Claire